MauricioD13/Intro_to_DevOps/README.md

-# terraform_azure_wordpress
+# Introduction to Terraform
-Project to learn terraform using Azure cloud to build a Wordpress website
+The objective of this project is to learn terraform while I prepare to de AWS Cloud Solutions Architect Certification Exam